 Grab Takeout or Delivery

 Although restaurants are no longer able to cater to guests in-house, many are still operating by non-contact delivery or providing pick up services.
 Call ahead to your local restaurants and see what services they’re offering (many that formerly didn’t deliver are now on Seamless or Grubhub or similar platforms).
 Plus, Seamless is deferring commission fees and delaying its revenue in an effort to increase restaurants’ cash flow, giving them the much needed boost to pay their employees.
+Looking for other ways to give back while ordering takeout?
+Now you can, thanks to new app Beam, which takes 1% of your spending on takeout and donates it to nonprofits like Food Bank for New York City and Sylvia Rivera Food Pantry.

 Related Reading: How to Shop for Groceries If You’re Concerned About Coronavirus